alexqguo/portfolio/README.md

-#(most of) my portfolio site
+#(most of) My portfolio site
 - Built with Node.js (Express)
-- Nothing spectacular here
+- This is not actually the repo that goes live, files are copied to this repo which also has a .gitignore